The Bachelor's Chris Soules Arrested for Allegedly Leaving the Scene After a Fatal Car Crash

 Chris Soules is in custody.

 The former Bachelor was arrested following a fatal car crash, the Buchanan County Sheriff's Office confirmed.
-According to a statement from the office, the crash occurred Monday around 8:20 p.m. involving a tractor trailer and a pickup truck.
-Per the statement, one unidentified driver died.
+According to a statement from the office, the crash occurred Monday around 8:20 p.m. involving a tractor and a pickup truck.
+Per the statement, one male driver died.

 Soules was later arrested and charged with leaving the scene of an accident where death occurred.